Hello Dancers! (or soon-to-be ones)

-Gays for Patsy (GFP) is a non-profit LGBTQA+S* (queer) dance organization dedicated to promote Boston area country western dancing in a supportive environment for more than 30 years!
+For more than 30 years, Gays for Patsy (GFP) — a non-profit LGBTQA+S (queer) dance organization — promotes Greater Boston country-western style dancing in a supportive environment.
 Learn more on our All are Welcome page.

 Dance!
 Learn!
 Socialize!

 Our mission is creating welcoming venues that allow folks to dance, learn, and socialize.
 We mainly dance (and teach) country two-step, line dance, west coast swing, east coast swing (Lindy hop), and waltz, but we’ve been known to teach nightclub, cha-cha, and more.
 We have a mix of peer and professional teachers.

 A Hoedown in Ptown

 We lost our host restaurant (it closed during COVID) but we are are working on locating another venue for our weekly dancin’.

 |Starting September 18, 2021